 Discrimination refers to an employer’s unfavorable treatment of an employee or job applicant because of that person’s membership in one of the protected classes listed above.

 Employment discrimination laws also prohibit workplace harassment that targets employees because of their sex, race, or membership in any other protected class.
 Sexual harassment includes conditioning employment or benefits on the performance of sexual favors.
 Forbidden harassment may also consist of creating a work environment that is hostile or oppressive to employees because of their membership (or perceived membership) in a protected class.

 California law also protects employees from retaliation for complaining about discrimination or harassment.
 Those protections extend to employees who help discrimination victims make a complaint or who testify on their behalf in legal proceedings.

-The Cooper Law Firm helps San Diego employees who are victims of employment discrimination and workplace harassment.
+The Cooper Law Firm has experienced employment law attorneys that help San Diego employees who are victims of employment discrimination and workplace harassment.
 We also represent San Diego employees who have been victimized by a failure to pay wages, by misclassification, or by violations of other wage and hour laws.